mahsavakiliphotonic-web/Teachable_Machine_Task/README.md

 Paper: When I placed the paper in front of the webcam, the model classified it accurately

-Nothing: A "background" class for when no objects are present (crucial for reducing false positives).

 🛠️ Tools Used
 Teachable Machine - Utilized for gathering webcam data, providing labels, and training the classification model.